Lyon94/My-CV.-Web-Project/README.md

 # My-CV.-Web-Project

+Hello There!
-This is a project to create my Curriculum Vitae in a web page format
+This is a project where I created my Curriculum Vitae in a web page format.

+Thanks for checking.